Codit/active-directory-connector/README.md

 Don't want to go through it yourself?
 Use the "Deploy To Azure" button!

 ## Configuration

+### Creating an Azure AD Application
-In order to use this connector a new Azure AD Application needs to be created in the AD tenant that will be queried.
-Once created, it needs the following permissions:
+In order to use this connector, it is required to use an Azure AD Application that will be used to query Azure AD.
+Make sure the application is created in the same AD tenant and has the following permissions:

 - **Application Permissions**
 	- Windows Azure Active Directory API
 		- _Read directory data_

-Once everything is setup, configuring the connector itself is straight forward :
+### Configuring the API App
+The following configuration should be provided in the web.config:

 - `ActiveDirectory.Tenant` - Name of your AD tenant ie. `codito.onmicrosoft.com`
 - `ActiveDirectory.QueryApplication.ClientId` - Application Id of your Azure AD application